zzxwill/odps/intl.en-US/User Guide/SDK/Java SDK.md

 ```

 **Note:** To create a table, you can use SQLTask interface instead of the interface Table.
-You must introduce the statement of  [CREATE TABLE](intl.en-US/User Guide/SQL/DDL SQL.md) into SQLTask.
+You must introduce the statement of [EN-US\_TP\_13396.md\#](intl.en-US/User Guide/SQL/DDL SQL/Table Operations.md#) into SQLTask.

 ## Instances {#section_xtz_s5b_wdb .section}

-This class refers to the set of all \(instances\) in MaxCompute and the element of this set is Instance。 The code example is shown as follows:
+This class refers to the set of all \(instances\) in MaxCompute and the element of this set is Instance.
+The code example is shown as follows:

 ```
     Account account = new AliyunAccount("my_access_id", "my_access_key");